santolucito/santolucito.github.io/strisynth/index.md

 - Run the learned script from PowerShell to generate a sequence of PowerShell commands (a .ps1 script) or a .txt file.

-Here is an example run of task 0 to generate a script that appends the letter ```A``` to every file.
+Here is an example run of task 0 to generate a script that appends the letter "A" to every file.

 ```scala> NEW
 scala> "file.txt" ==> "mv file.txt fileA.txt; "
 scala> "test.pdf" ==> "mv test.pdf testA.pdf; "